idk-mr4tyunjay/Rental_Cars/README.md

 - **Elegant Design**: The website boasts a modern and stylish design that reflects the luxury and sophistication of premium rental cars.

-- **Responsiveness**: The layout is fully responsive, ensuring it looks stunning and functions flawlessly on a variety of devices, from desktops to smartphones.

 - **User-Friendly Navigation**: The website offers easy-to-navigate menus and intuitive interface elements, making it effortless for users to browse cars, explore pricing, and complete bookings.

 - **Car Listings**: HTML templates and CSS styles are included for displaying car listings, complete with high-quality images, detailed specifications, and pricing information.